4 Reasons Minimalists Should Learn German (And Why German is Easier than English!)

 English colors: purple. pur-pull. magenta. muh-djen-tuh.
 Regular words: auto: ah-toe. creature. cree-chur. creation. cree-ay-shun.

 You can practice your German without the overwhelm.
-If you're an A2-C1 level learner, you can practice your German writing and speaking with Nicole in die gute Stube.
+If you're a German learner, you can practice your German writing and speaking with Nicole in die gute Stube.

-Die gute Stube is a private, online community for German learners.
+Die gute Stube is a private, online place for German learners to practice reading, writing, speaking and listening.

 This is the German practice you've been looking for.